Grayson-Orr/op-bit-code-club/bit-workshop-01/bit-workshop-01.md

 When should I use an extended description?
 When a message is greater than 50 characters. **Note:** This convention is recommended by **GitHub**.
 However, this can vary from company to company.

-What happens if I want view a commit with a specific type or scope?
+What happens if I want view a commit with a specific type?

 ```bash
 git log --oneline | grep <type>